jlangvand/kiss/README.rst

-kiss - Python KISS Module
+orbitntnu-kiss - Python KISS Module - modified by Joakim S. Langvand LA2DIA for [Orbit NTNU](https://git.orbitntnu.no/selfiesat/satcom)
 *************************

-kiss is a Python Module that implementations the `KISS Protocol <https://en.wikipedia.org/wiki/KISS_(TNC)>`_ for communicating with KISS-enabled devices (such as Serial or TCP TNCs).
+kiss is a Python Module that implements the `KISS Protocol <https://en.wikipedia.org/wiki/KISS_(TNC)>`_ for communicating with KISS-enabled devices (such as Serial or TCP TNCs).

+Two modifications has been made in this fork:
+- Escaping and restoring FEND and FESC codes comforms better with the [KISS spec](http://www.ax25.net/kiss.aspx).
+- Added support for arbitary commands to be written to the interface, for devices using non-standard command bytes for configuration.
+See examples.

 Versions
 ========

 - 6.5.x branch will be the last version of this Module that supports Python 2.7.x
 - 7.x.x branch and-on will be Python 3.x ONLY.

 Installation
 ============